Seyi38/Upstream_Transit_link_Report/README.md

 # Upstream_Transit_link_Report
 This code gets network data from an API endpoint and stores in a dataframe.
-The data contains the autonomous system numbers of different organisation and is compared against a dataset of upstream transit link generated at the end points of an ISP.
-This ASN is used to get the corresponding organisation name for each ASN
+This data contains the autonomous system numbers of different organisations.
+The code compares the ASN against a dataset of upstream transit link generated at the end points of an ISP.
+This ASN is used to extract the corresponding organisation name for each ASN from the downloaded data into the upstream link data and exported for reporting.